holyman2k/WXReorderTableView/README.md

 Implement Reordering
 --------------------

-Sub class WXReorderTableView set sub class and set your table view controller as the reorder delegate
+Sub class WXReorderTableViewController and set your table view controller as the reorder delegate

     - (void)viewDidLoad
     {